cmcmteixeira/article-test/README.md

 - InfluxDB (Time series storage)
 - RabbitMQ
 - Postgres (Database)
-- Zipking (Trace visualization & Storage)
+- Zipkin (Trace visualization & Storage)

 ####
 This project was loosely inspired by [this](https://github.com/cmcmteixeira/foobar-tracing-demo) and [this](https://github.com/porchgeese/service.g8) template was used to create the service (though some alterations had to be made because the template is not 100% correct).